Compatibility Testing Tutorial:

 Compatibility is the ability to live and work together without any discrepancy.
 Compatible software applications also work on the same setup.
-For example, if Google.com site is compatible, then it should open in all browsers and operating system.
+For example, if the Google.com site is compatible, then it should open in all browsers and operating systems.

 What is Software Compatibility Testing?

-The application could also impact due to different versions, resolution, internet speed and configuration etc. Hence it’s important to test the application in all possible manners to reduce failures and overcome from embarrassments of bug’s leakage.
-As a Non- functional tests, Compatibility testing is to endorse that the application runs properly in different browsers, versions, OS and networks successfully.
+The application could also impact due to different versions, resolution, internet speed and configuration, etc. Hence it’s important to test the application in all possible manners to reduce failures and overcome embarrassments of bug leakage.
+As a Non- functional test, Compatibility testing is to endorse that the application runs properly in different browsers, versions, OS, and networks successfully.

-Compatibility test should always perform in the real environment instead of a virtual environment.
+Compatibility tests should always perform in a real environment instead of a virtual environment.

 Test the compatibility of the application with different browsers and operating systems to guarantee 100% coverage.

 It is very popular in compatibility testing.
 It is to check the compatibility of the software application on different browsers like Chrome, Firefox, Internet Explorer, Safari, Opera, etc.

 It is to check the application/ software compatibility with the different hardware configurations.